victoriazinkovich/YSDA-NLP/Seminars/README.md

 <br>

 The two great ideas:
-- what is encoded: from words to words-in-context: Word2Vec/GloVe/etc. --> Cove/ELMo
+- what is encoded: from words to words-in-context: Word2Vec/GloVe/etc $\longrightarrow$ Cove/ELMo